 Our Performance Target

-54.4% • >= 50.0%
+52.8% • >= 50.0%

-Unit of Measure: Percent of Services provided within bench
+Unit of Measure: Percent of Services provided within benchmark

-Performance timeline: formance timeline: Apr 1 - May 26, 2022
+Performance timeline: Apr 1 - Nov 10, 2022

 Data Source: PARIS System

 Target Source: FHA Internal

 The use of virtual health technology has been implemented across all communities to support clients / families access the health care team and improve the percentage of home health services that are provided within benchmark time.
-Currently the FH percentage of Home Health Services provided is over our target of 50% at 54.4% and it's trending in a desired direction
+Currently the FH percentage of Home Health Services provided is over our target of 50% at 52.8% and it's maintained stable.
+We will continue to work with our programs to improve this indicator.